w3f-grants-archive/ocw-ebics/docs/example.md

 ## Dave is sending Cash to Bob without having a wallet

 Dave scrolls through Alice's platform and really likes Bob's work.
-He wants to donate 10 EUROs.
-Be he can not connect a Wallet to transer pEUROs because he does not know how to do it.
+He wants to donate 10 EURO.
+Be he can not connect a Wallet to transer pEURO because he does not know how to do it.
 So instead of signing a transaction, he uses the QR-code of Alice Platform and sends a wire transfer from his bank account.
 Following happens:

 - Dave is scanning the QR code for the wire transfer (or enters payment details manually).
 - He confirms the wire transfer in his banking app.
-- Dave sends 10 EUROs from his bank account to Alice bank account.
+- The bank is sending 10 EURO from Daves bank account to Alice bank account.

 The OCW keeps polling the bank account of Alice.
-As the OCW sees the transaction of 10 EUROs are listed in the daily statement following happens:
+As the OCW sees the transaction of 10 EURO are listed in the daily statement following happens:

 - The bank account balance is now at 155 EURO (145 + 10).
-- The OCW sees the new incoming transaction of 10 EUROs from Dave - but the OWC does not know Dave, because he never registered on the NFT platform.
+- The OCW sees the new incoming transaction of 10 EURO from Dave - but the OWC does not know Dave, because he never registered on the NFT platform.
-- The OCW does not know Daves IBAN, so it does not to which address it should send the 10 pEUROs.
+- The OCW does not know Daves IBAN, so it does not to which address it should send the 10 pEURO.
 But the QR code for the bank transaction contains a code in reference field of the bank transaction which points to Bobs wallet address.
 - The OCW mints 10 pEURO into Bobs wallet.
 - Total amount of pEURO is now 155.